 So how do we optimise for something that’s unknowable?

 There are obviously a vast number of technical aspects to modern SEO which I'm not going to discuss here.
 Suffice to say, these are crucial to success.
 However, for the purposes of this post, I'm interested in how machine learning is helping Google improve its interpretation of the types of broad terms we as SEO's are throwing around more and more - terms like ‘engagement’ and ‘usefulness’.
+Secondly, I'm also interested in how we can build upon current understandings around these terms to create more future proof SEO strategies.

 - Identify the purpose of the landing page